A disregarded entity is a one-person business structure that’s not taxed separately from its owner.

 2. It can be harder to raise money

-Another con is that it can be more challenging to raise money from investors as a disregarded entity.
+Another con is that raising money from investors as a disregarded entity can be more challenging.
 Some investors prefer C corporations because they can issue different types of stocks.
 It’s also easier for them to receive dividend payouts.

 How do I become a disregarded entity?

-If you’re a single-member LLC, you’re automatically a disregarded entity and you can just file your taxes as usual.
+If you’re the owner of a single-member LLC, your business is automatically a disregarded entity, and you can file your taxes as usual.

-If you’re not a single-member LLC, then you can’t become a disregarded entity.
+You can’t become a disregarded entity if you’re not a single-member LLC.
 It’s as simple as that.

 How do I change my tax classification from a disregarded entity to another entity?